Store users and user populations in Identity Pools

 Add groups in an Identity Pool

 Groups in an Identity Pool help manage user access and permissions by organizing users with similar roles or needs.
-For example, in a customer portal, you can create groups for free-tier users and premium subscribers with different feature access.
+For example, in a customer portal, you can create groups for IT Admins and Employees with different application access.
 In a B2B scenario, groups can represent different partner organizations, each with specific permissions.

 Assign users to groups within an Identity Pool to manage permissions and access control to certain resources.